The E2 Visa Process: How to Get to the USA – Rupert Law Group

 If you’re like many investors, the investment portion of the E2 visa is only the tip of the iceberg.
 There are many questions about how the E2 visa process works.
 When do I spend the money?
 Where is the interview?
 What documentation are the officers looking for?
 How long does it take?
 Never fear – this article answers all of your questions and lays out the process in a simple-to-understand manner.

 - Decide what Type of Business you Wish to Start or Buy.
 This is crucial, and it’s the one part of the process during which we can’t help.
-Only you can make this decision.
+Only you can make this decision about what you want to invest in.
 The good news is that the sky is the limit when it comes to the business.
 You can start a new business or you can buy an existing business.
-Your only true limits are that the business needs to be for-profit and it needs to be legal on a federal level.
-(Sorry – no “pot” businesses at this point.)
+Your only true limits are that the business needs to be for-profit and it needs to be legal on a federal level to be E2 visa eligible.
 Look for a business in which you’re interested and in which you feel you can be successful.

 - Start Investing.
 You will need to show that the investment is irrevocably committed and at risk by the time you officially apply for the E2 visa.
 This means that you’ll need to start buying inventory, paying rent on an office or warehouse, start paying employees, or any other number of things.
 The types of expenses you have will obviously be unique to you and your business.
 However, you will need to spend the money before we submit documents.